 Leonardo Bezerra and Rita Araújo

-The MP 881/19, also known as MP of Economic Freedom, among other topics, provides for new rules in labor relations, and are highlighted: working on Sundays, time clock control, issuance of CTPS and replacement of eSocial.
+The MP 881/19, also known as MP of Economic Freedom, among other topics, provides for new rules in labor relations, and are highlighted: time clock control, issuance of CTPS and replacement of eSocial.

 This agenda has been conducted by the government based on the argument of reducing bureaucracy in the economy and increasing legal certainty.
 In fact, it is very evident the intention to remove obstacles for the entrepreneur, but, moreover, the course of this text reveals the intention to flexibilize labor relations.